-REGISTRATION NO. 333-32099

-SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
-20549

-POST-EFFECTIVE AMENDMENT NO. 1 TO

-FORM S-11

-REGISTRATION STATEMENT

-UNDER

-THE SECURITIES ACT OF 1933

-WELLS REAL ESTATE INVESTMENT TRUST, INC. (Exact Name of Registrant as Specified in Its Governing Instruments)

-3885 Holcomb Bridge Road Norcross, Georgia 30092

-(Address, Including Zip Code, and Telephone Number, Including Area Code, of Registrant's Principal executive offices)

-Brian M. Conlon, Executive Vice President

-Wells Real Estate Investment Trust, Inc.

-3885 Holcomb Bridge Road

-Norcross, Georgia 30092

-(770) 449-7800

-(Name, Address, Including Zip Code and Telephone Number, Including Area Code, of Agent for Service)

-Copies to:

-Donald Kennicott, Esq.
+AS FILED WITH THE SECURITIES AND EXCHANGE COMMISSION ON JULY 9, 1998 Registration No. 333-32099 SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+20549 \\\\\ POST-EFFECTIVE AMENDMENT NO. 2 TO FORM S-11 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 \\\\\ WELLS REAL ESTATE INVESTMENT TRUST, INC. (Exact Name of Registrant as Specified in Its Governing Instruments) 3885 Holcomb Bridge Road Norcross, Georgia 30092 (770) 449-7800 (Address, Including Zip Code, and Telephone Number, Including Area Code, of Registrant's Principal executive offices) Brian M. Conlon, Executive Vice President Wells Real Estate Investment Trust, Inc. 3885 Holcomb Bridge Road Norcross, Georgia 30092 (770) 449-7800 (Name, Address, Including Zip Code and Telephone Number, Including Area Code, of Agent for Service) Copies to: Donald Kennicott, Esq.
 Michael K. Rafter, Esq.

-Holland & Knight LLP

-One Atlantic Center, Suite 2000

-1201 West Peachtree Street, N.E.

-Atlanta, Georgia 30309-3400

-Maryland 58-2328421 (State or Other Jurisdiction (I.R.S.
-Employer of Incorporation)

-Identification Number)

-If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []
+Holland & Knight LLP One Atlantic Center, Suite 2000 1201 West Peachtree Street, N.E.
+Atlanta, Georgia 30309-3400 \\\\\ Maryland 58-2328421 (State or Other Jurisdiction (I.R.S.
+Employer of Incorporation) Identification Number) \\\\\ If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. [ ]

-If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $[\]$ check the following box. []
+If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []\\\\\ registration statement number of the earlier effective registration statement for the same offering. []\\\\\\

-If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\[\]$
+If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act

-If delivery of the prospectus is expected to be made pursuant to Rule 434,
+If delivery of the prospectus is expected to be made pursuant to Rule 434, check the following box. $[\ ]$